 Even with a small 2ft x 4ft lean-to greenhouse, you can grow lots of herbs, salad and vegetables throughout the year to make supermarket visits cheaper and benefit from fresh, pesticide free, organic produce.
 Growing your own is surprisingly easy.
 In fact, it's a habit that your whole family will benefit from.
-The children will learn that the food they find on their plates grows in compost, not on a shelf in a supermarket !
+The children will learn that the food they find on their plates grows in compost, not on a shelf in a supermarket!

 Here at Greenhouse Stores we have a wide selection of small free-standing and lean to wooden green houses and aluminium models to choose from.
 If you want to start growing this season in your garden just browse our range of small glasshouses, pick one and before you know it your family will be enjoying fresh food straight from the garden.

-We have small greenhouse models from all of the leading brands, such as Vitavia, Eden, Halls, Elite and Palram.
+We have greenhouses for small gardens from all of the leading brands, such as Vitavia, Eden, Halls, Elite and Palram.
 If you're after a small lean to then we recommend the excellent Vitavia IDA models that start at 2ft x 4ft.
 These little lean-to's are very well made and look great in either silver or a green powder coated finish.
 Our small freestanding greenhouses start with the superb Elite Compact 4ft x 4ft model, an extremely well made greenhouse with tons of great features, like double doors, built in base and ground level, "trip free" entry.

-NEW - Small Greenhouses to buy from Vitavia and Eden.
+Small Greenhouses to buy from Vitavia and Eden.
 We have the brand new Eden Birdlip, a 4ft 10" wide greenhouse, with smallest model starting at 4ft long going up to a 4x8 greenhouse.
 New up from Vitavia is the superb Apollo greenhouse with a low threshold door entrance and the usual outstanding Vitavia quality and 10 Year Warranty.

 If you'd like some friendly advice before you buy, just pick up the phone and call us on 0800 098 8877.